rhy-ama/Geode-linux-dnscrypt-proxy/README.md

 Prerequisites: go (compiled with Geode specific flags) and git

-Note: walkthrough to compile the linux Geode specific go version are [here](https://github.com/rhy-ama/Geode-linux-go)
+Note: walkthrough to compile the linux Geode specific go version as well as binaries are [here](https://github.com/rhy-ama/Geode-linux-go)

 Using [How to build dnscrypt-proxy](https://github.com/dnscrypt/dnscrypt-proxy/wiki/building-from-source) instructions :